DanCag/TOPOS/README.md

 Data
 ----
-* `required_data` contains all necessary files for running TOPOS commands
+* `required_data` contains the necessary files for running TOPOS
-* `playground` contains all the datasets used in the study
+* `test_set` contains the test set and test labels files used in the study
-* `test` is a folder that can be use to run some tests

 Usage
 -----

-The model trains a SVM to distinguish between 15 different TOOs and make a prediction on user expression dataset.
+The model trains a SVM to distinguish between 15 different TOOs and make a prediction on an gene expression dataset.

 ### Example
 > Train and test TOPOS with all genes in common between train and test set
 ```
-./topos.py -i ../ccle/output/test/ccle_test-15.tsv -p ./prova_output
+./topos.py -i ./test_set/test_exp.tsv -p ./predictions/P_test_set.tsv
 ```
 <br>

 > Train and test TOPOS with genes in common between train, test set and a list of genes of interest
 ```
-./topos.py -i ../ccle/output/test/ccle_test-15.tsv -g ./gene_list.txt -p ./prova_output
+./topos.py -i ./test_set/test_exp.tsv -g ./gene_list.txt -p ./predictions/P_test_set.tsv
 ```
 <br>

 **Required parameters**

 - `-i`, `--input_test_matrix`<br>
-User's test expression matrix pathway in the following format
+User's test expression matrix pathway.
+The file must be tab-separated with rows as samples and columns as genes (named with Entrez gene ids).
+Columns and samples must be named, so there will be a column and a row index.<br> Below you see how the expression file must look like:

 | | | | |  |